In June, the Outreach and Missions collections will be two-fold:

 - paper towels, toilet paper, napkins, plates powdered laundry detergent

-- cleaning supplies ( Spic n Span, glass cleaner, comet, 409, sponges)
+- regular sizes of cleaning supplies ( Spic n Span, glass cleaner, comet, 409, sponges)

 - liquid hand soap